(ABOVE) Me, June 2016. In this post, I tell why I decided to start a blog and YouTube channel.

-I am a 56-year-old, Corpus Christie, Texas-born girly-girl who now lives in Southwest Florida.
+I am a 57-year-old, Corpus Christie, Texas-born girly-girl who now lives in Southwest Florida.
 I arrived via The Hague, Holland; London, England; Houston, Texas; La Jolla, California; Pittsburgh, Pennsylvania; and Los Angeles, California.

-I also am a wife (my husband and I celebrated our 20th wedding anniversary this year!), a former co-host of a Southwest Florida visitor’s television channel, and a former editor of and writer for several upscale South Florida lifestyle magazines.
+I also am a wife (my husband and I celebrated our 22nd wedding anniversary in 2018), a former co-host of a Southwest Florida visitor’s television channel, and a former editor of and writer for several upscale South Florida lifestyle magazines.
 I am passionate about all things classic–and living a holistic, healthful lifestyle.

 I hope you will stay awhile and have a look, and if you enjoy this blog please come back and visit again.
-I post new features one or more times a week.
+I post new features regularly.

 Janis Lyn Johnson